egcavalcanti/steeringreview/README.md

   - ~~bLHSTripartite2Unt~~: determine if a tripartite assemblage with two untrusted devices could have arisen from a bi-separable state. *still to come*

 - Applications:
-  - [localSteeringGuessProb](https://github.com/paulskrzypczyk/steeringreview/blob/master/localSteeringGuessProb.m): Calculates the one-sided device-independent local guessing probability.
+  - [localSteeringGuessProb](https://github.com/paulskrzypczyk/steeringreview/blob/master/localSteeringGuessProb.m): calculate the one-sided device-independent local guessing probability.
-  - [globalSteeringGuessProb](https://github.com/paulskrzypczyk/steeringreview/blob/master/globalSteeringGuessProb.m): Calculates the one-sided device-independent global guessing probability.
+  - [globalSteeringGuessProb](https://github.com/paulskrzypczyk/steeringreview/blob/master/globalSteeringGuessProb.m): calculate the one-sided device-independent global guessing probability.

 <sup>§</sup>: These files can be used inside CVX as a means to enforce the corresponding constraint.